The Main Street Four-Point Approach

 Organization means getting everyone working towards common goals.
 The common-sense formula of a volunteer-driven program and an organizational structure of board and committees assisting professional management can ease the difficult work of building consensus and cooperation among the varied groups that have a stake in the district.

-Economic Restructuring means finding new or better purposes for Main Street enterprises.
+Economic Vitality means finding new or better purposes for Main Street enterprises.
 Helping existing downtown businesses expand and recruiting new ones, a successful Main Street converts unused space into productive property and sharpens the competitiveness of its businesses.